Health should always be a factor in your preparations when visiting S.E Asia.

 Don't worry about the ice served in your drinks, all ice is made from purified water but like in any tropical country, cooked food is less risky and use bottled water to brush your teeth.

 For divers, the main concern is dehydration, which can be easily avoided with a little common sense.
 Make sure you drink plenty of water.
 Don't think that if you're not thirsty you are OK.
 It is recommended that you drink at least 3-5 liters of drinking water everyday and remove your wetsuit when not diving.
 Remember, wearing a 3 millimeter black rubber suit in the tropics, has a tendency to make the wearer dehydrated.

-Koh Tao has 2 clinics with qualified doctors and nurses, plus numerous First Aid stations that can treat small injuries, sun burn etc.
+Koh Tao has several clinics with qualified doctors and nurses, plus numerous First Aid stations that can treat small injuries, sun burn etc.

 We recommend that you have a travel insurance, so that your diving holiday remains a happy one.

 For those with dental issues there is a small private dental clinic in Sairee village on Koh Tao, The Dalin Dental Clinic.
 They are only open from 10:00am until 19:30pm on a Saturday and Sunday and from 10:30am until 12:30pm on a Monday.
 For any emergency treatment out of these times then a visit to Chumphon, Surat Thani or Koh Samui would be required.

 For more information on Dalin Dental clinic. click here.